digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/overview.rst

 ========================

-In this section, we provide an overview of the Canton architecture, illustrate the high-level flows, entities (defining trust domains) and components.
-We then state the trust assumptions we make on the different entities, and the assumptions on communication links.
+In this section, we provide an overview of the Canton architecture, illustrate the high-level flows, entities,  and components.
+We then state the trust assumptions we make on the different entities and the assumptions on communication links.

 Canton is designed to fulfill its :ref:`high-level requirements <requirements>` and we assume that the reader is familiar with the Daml language and the :ref:`hierarchical transactions <actions-and-transactions>` of the